GioGioWasTaken/Linux-Machine/Brain/DnD/Reinhardt_Zepherine_Von_Lohengramm/Backstory.md

 Ah, my esteemed comrades, gather 'round and witness the future of greatness standing before you!
 Yes, yes, I know you are captivated by the sight of my finely-tailored attire.
 A masterpiece of fabric and wealth—oh, and let’s not forget the power radiating from me, though I admit, it’s difficult not to notice.
 Hah!
 Bless your hearts, you simple creatures.

 Now, you may notice the occasional… ah…wear and tear on these elegant threads.
-Oh, don’t mistake it for poverty —hah!— but rather, adventure's toll.
+Oh, don’t mistake it for poverty —hah!— but rather… adventure's toll.
 I cannot be bothered with such trivial matters as "replacing" garments every time I slay a beast or rescue a village!
 After all, I’m far too busy plotting my glorious return to wealth, which, as we all know, is simply a matter of time.

 I, the one and only noble heir of fortunes (lost and to be regained) am embarking on this glorious adventure not for coin or petty fame, but for destiny.
 A destiny that will see my name etched into the annals of history, for generations to tremble before!